Student 150 competition

-Plymouth University friends and family fun day
+University of Plymouth friends and family fun day

-The Plymouth University friends and family fun day took place in the graduation marquees on Plymouth Hoe in September 2012 and was open to University staff, their families and friends, as well as our newly arriving students, and their families and friends.
+The University of Plymouth friends and family fun day took place in the graduation marquees on Plymouth Hoe in September 2012 and was open to University staff, their families and friends, as well as our newly arriving students, and their families and friends.
 There was a raft of fun activities for everyone to enjoy from a climbing wall and skate park, to cookie and birthday cake decorating, and Olympic sporting activities and challenges.

 The 150th scholarship was designed to reward excellence, inspire individuals to reach their full potential, and broaden their horizons.